NeuroDesk/neurodesk.github.io/content/en/docs/Support/FAQ.md

 ## Docker, WSL, Memory

-### docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+### Docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?.
 This is usually a docker-related error, not related to neurodesktop itself.
 To troubleshoot docker, we can try a simpler container first:
 ```bash
 docker run hello-world